menu icon

 • Add broth along with gochujang and the rest of the seasonings.
 Bring the mixture to a gentle simmer.

 • Add rice cakes and allow them to simmer for 10-15 minutes or until they are tender and chewy.
-Add more broth if needed.
+Add more broth if the sauce thickens too much.

-• Top vegan tteokbokki with sesame seeds and green onion before serving!
+• Top vegan tteokbokki with sesame seeds, sesame oil, and green onion before serving!

 Notes